Cyber Security Headlines – May 6, 2022

 F5 warns of critical bug allowing remote code execution in BIG-IP systems

-Application service provider F5 is warning a critical vulnerability allows unauthenticated hackers with network access to execute arbitrary commands on its BIG-IP systems.
-The F5 BIG-IP is a combination of software and hardware that is designed around access control, application availability and security solutions.
-The vulnerability is tracked as CVE-2022-1388 with a severity rating of 9.8 out of 10 by the Common Vulnerabilities Scoring System (CVSS) version 3.90.
-According to F5, the flaw resides in the representational state transfer (REST) interface for the iControl framework which is used to communicate between the F5 devices and users.
+Application service provider F5 is warning of “a critical vulnerability allows unauthenticated hackers with network access to execute arbitrary commands on its BIG-IP systems.”
+F5 BIG-IP is a blend of software and hardware designed around access control, application availability and security solutions.
+CVE-2022-1388 has a CVSS rating of 9.8 and resides in the representational state transfer (REST) interface for the iControl framework which is used to communicate between the F5 devices and users.

 (Threatpost)